smdogroup/tacs/docs/source/examples/Example-Plate.rst

   import numpy as np
   from tacs import functions, constitutive, elements, pyTACS

-This class will initialize the model in TACS with constitutive properties and design variables, then generate the ParOpt problem to be optimized.
+First we must create the :class:`~tacs.pytacs.pyTACS` class.
+:class:`~tacs.pytacs.pyTACS` acts as an assembler for all of the TACS submodules.
+It's purpose is to read in mesh files, setup TACS element objects, and create TACS problems for analysis.

-At minimum, :class:`~tacs.pytacs.pyTACS` requires a NASTRAN bdf defining nodes, elements, and boundary conditions.
+To create a :class:`~tacs.pytacs.pyTACS` class, at minimum, a NASTRAN bdf defining nodes, elements, and boundary conditions is required.
-Including property cards in the bdf file is optional, as they can also be defined in the :meth:`pyTACS.initialize <tacs.pytacs.pyTACS.initialize>` method, as we'll see later in this example.

 .. code-block:: python

   bdfFile = './plate.bdf'
   FEAAssembler = pyTACS(bdfFile)

+Next step, we must initialize pyTACS. pyTACS must always be initialized before an analysis can be conducted.
-Callback function used to setup TACS element objects and design variables :func:`~tacs.pytacs.elemCallBack`.
+During this step, TACS element objects and design variables are setup and assigned for use in analysis.
+There are two ways to call the :meth:`pyTACS.initialize <tacs.pytacs.pyTACS.initialize>` method.
+The first, involves defining a :func:`~tacs.pytacs.elemCallBack` function that tells pyTACS which TACS element to setup for each NASTRAN element card in the BDF and passing this function handle to the :meth:`pyTACS.initialize <tacs.pytacs.pyTACS.initialize>`.
+The second method, allows pyTACS to automatically initialize itself based on information from the BDF file, as long as property cards exist for every element.
+This is done by calling the :meth:`pyTACS.initialize <tacs.pytacs.pyTACS.initialize>` method with no arguments.
+For more information on the pyTACS initialization procedure, see :ref:`here<pytacs/pytacs_module:Initializing>`.
+For this example, we will take the first approach.
+Our :func:`~tacs.pytacs.elemCallBack` for this model is defined below.

 .. code-block:: python